Who may apply for a grant from Woods Hole Foundation?

 Applicants must be public entities or local non-profit organizations that are tax-exempt under the provisions of the IRS code, Section 501(c)(3).
 If this is your first submission to the Woods Hole Foundation, please include a copy of your tax-exempt IRS 501(c)(3) letter with your application.

-If my organization received funding in the past, my we reapply?
+If my organization received funding in the past, may we reapply?

-Previous grant recipients are eligible to re-apply, however, your application should include a description of how your last award was utilized.
+Previous grant recipients are eligible to re-apply, however, your application should include a description of how your last award (before 2023) was utilized.

 What types of funding requests does Woods Hole Foundation consider?